“Humans and machines work together to find better solutions”

 Design++

 Bernd Bickel's chair is embedded in the Design++ research center, which aims to advance architecture and engineering using digital methods.
-On May 23rd at 17:30, Bickel will give a lecture as part of the Design++ seminar series in which he will examine computational and data-driven methods for
+On May 23rd at 17:30, Bickel will give a lecture as part of the Design++ seminar series in which he will examine computational and data-driven methods for design and manufacturing.

 JavaScript has been disabled in your browser